bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 multiplicity-equivalent variable would logarithmic if we assumed it to be continuous.
 But since the inputs are integers (because they are multiplicities), you also have to assume entropy is monotonically increasing with respect to the multiplicity.
-In the end he shows that entropy indeed has logarithmic form as expected.
+In the end he shows that entropy is indeed logarithmic as expected.

 I won't go into the gory details because it's quite involved and I think it's a bit too technical to gain that much more intuition beyond the two derivations above.